Mmat97/TopCityEntertainment/README.md

 stadiums and the number of ACTIVE comic-cons along with if the number of comic-cons is unique for each city.

-## Ver 3.0(Current Version): Adding number of times Dave Chapelle had an event
+## Ver 3.0: Adding number of times Dave Chapelle had an event
 Does the number of times a celebrity visits a city emphasize difference between cities?
 Ver 3.0, adds a more specific data set by viewing the number of times a celebrity such as Dave Chapelle has visited each of these cities.

 ## Advantages
-1.Scans and analyzes two different tables on the web
+1.Scans and analyzes more than one table on the web
+2. Focuses on amounts so can be transferred easily to a bar graph
-2. Generates a csv file which can be analyzed alongside other data to see how a variety of entertainment can have an impact on a neighborhood's culture
+3. Generates a csv file which can be analyzed alongside other data to see how a variety of entertainment can have an impact on a neighborhood's culture
-3. Sport Stadiums: Separates Major League owned Stadiums and non-Major League owned Stadiums
+4. Sport Stadiums: Separates Major League owned Stadiums and non-Major League owned Stadiums
-4. Comic-Cons: Captures data regarding upcoming comic-cons from a list and not just a table
+5. Comic-Cons: Captures data regarding upcoming comic-cons from a list and not just a table
-5. Dave cHapelle Events: Focuses on location links to match with major cities that we are currently examining
+6. Dave Chapelle Events: Focuses on location links to match with major cities that we are currently examining